Introduction

 Reduce Stress

+Visualization can reduce stress by giving one more purpose and understanding in life through working towards future goals.
 When we are to remain stagnant in life with no future goals, it will ultimately result in a monotonous life that will lead to unwanted stress and depression for many people.

 There is no such thing as standing still; you either move forward or regress.